embedly/embedly-java/README.markdown

 ## Release

     Add -Drelease=true -Dsign=true to gradle command line.

+    $ gradle -Drelease=true -Dsign=true uploadArchives

     Be sure gradle.settings has the appropriate settings and that version is not SNAPSHOT.

+    If you are a maintainer, then you can log in to oss.sonatype.org and release.

 ## Note on Patches/Pull Requests